digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 In this notebook, we have learned to

-- Write and execute Python code in Python packages and modules
+- Write and execute Python code in a Python script
 - Create and modify data items, such as dictionaries
 - Install and use external libraries
 - Write modular code by using functions